-Unexcused absences are not acceptable for those activities that are designated as required attendance and will be forwarded as a professionalism concern.
-Only the Office of Student Affairs can designate that an absence is excused.
+Unexcused absences are not acceptable for those activities that are designated as required attendance and will be forwarded to the college masters for monitoring.

-Social Foundations of Medicine Introduction to Clinical Research
+Social Foundations of Medicine

+Introduction to Clinical Research

 Attendance is required during the immersion period, interactive/small group sessions, and presentations that involve invited guests.
 These will be indicated in Canvas and students will be informed in advance when these sessions will occur.
 An unexcused absence or tardy arrival (more than 10 minutes late) for a required session will result in the deduction of two (2) percentage points from the student's SCI exam grade for that semester.
 For most sessions, however, attendance is expected and encouraged but not required.